 Blisters can occur anywhere on the body but mainly appear on the hands and feet.
 Infections that cause blisters can include staph, impetigo, eczema, herpes, and MSRA staph.
 These types of blister infections should be treated by a physician as soon as possible, as well as severe burns or chemical burns.

 Here are some ways to avoid getting blisters

 - Wear gloves.
 For jobs you occasionally do, using gloves can prevent blisters from forming.
 Some tasks that commonly cause blisters are yard care maintenance: raking, weed eating, and shoveling.
 In the kitchen use well made and maintained potholders when handling hot pans or plates.
-And don't hang out on the monkey bars for extended time when playing with your kids at the park!
+And don't hang out on the monkey bars for an extended time when playing with your kids at the park!

 - Break in new shoes wisely.
-New shoes or shoes that are to small and tight can cause blisters to appear.
+New shoes or shoes that are too small and tight can cause blisters to appear.
 Buy shoes that fit properly.
 For new shoes use bandages, Vaseline, coconut oil, essential oils or deodorant on areas that are exposed to excessive friction, such as heels and pinkie toes.
 Also "thumb toes" as my son refers to the large toe.
 Deodorant will let fabric or shoes slide across the skin but not cause excessive friction.

 If you must pop a blister, here are guidelines to follow:

 - Wash your hands as well as the area of the blister.